lesleyxyz/firewalla-tools/README.md

+# Firewalla tools

 Code to access the firewalla API & tools for reverse engineering Firewalla If you want to use the firewalla API in your node project, checkout [node-firewalla](https://github.com/lesleyxyz/node-firewalla/)

+If you like my work, give this reposiitory a `⭐` or [Buy Me A Coffee ☕](https://www.buymeacoffee.com/lesleyxyz)

 # Definitions
 **My Firewalla API**: https://my.firewalla.com A user friendly way to access your firewalla box through the browser